 Once a business structure has been chosen, there are numerous other requirements which a new business will have to address, including:

 Agreements between the members of the business, such as Partnership Agreements, LLP Agreements, Shareholders Agreements and Articles of Association

 The on-going administrative duties of companies and LLPs.

 Our team has extensive experience in assisting new businesses and can offer advice on the best structure to use in the particular circumstances.
 We can also help with the formalities of setting up companies and LLPs and with Partnership, LLP and Shareholders Agreements.

 With some of the leading soliciters and lawyers Leeds has to offer get in touch with us today.
 We operate out of Chapel Allerton and Leeds providing legal advice from setting up a business to Family Law.
 We're here for your every legal matter.

 Setting Up A Business Simplified.

-At Avery Walters our team of specialists can provide advice about all legal matters associated to setting up a business.
+At Avery Walters Solicitors our team of specialist lawyers can provide advice about all legal matters associated with setting up a business.

 Contact us on 0113 200 7480 or email us on email@example.com to arrange your free initial, no obligation consultation with a specialist lawyer.